Rafferty Asset Management LLC Purchases 65,473 Shares of BancorpSouth Bank (NYSE:BXS)

 Several other institutional investors have also recently added to or reduced their stakes in BXS.
 Vaughan Nelson Investment Management L.P. bought a new stake in shares of BancorpSouth Bank during the 2nd quarter valued at about $50,052,000.
 BlackRock Inc. grew its stake in shares of BancorpSouth Bank by 8.9% during the 1st quarter.
 BlackRock Inc. now owns 12,149,297 shares of the bank’s stock valued at $394,610,000 after acquiring an additional 988,298 shares during the period.
 Waddell & Reed Financial Inc. bought a new position in shares of BancorpSouth Bank during the 1st quarter valued at approximately $20,956,000.
 Emerald Advisers LLC bought a new position in shares of BancorpSouth Bank during the 2nd quarter valued at approximately $8,857,000.
 Finally, JPMorgan Chase & Co. grew its stake in shares of BancorpSouth Bank by 48.5% during the 1st quarter.
 JPMorgan Chase & Co. now owns 702,139 shares of the bank’s stock valued at $22,805,000 after acquiring an additional 229,226 shares during the period.
 Institutional investors and hedge funds own 70.50% of the company’s stock.

-A number of research analysts recently issued reports on BXS shares.
-DA Davidson upgraded BancorpSouth Bank from a “neutral” rating to a “buy” rating and set a $34.00 price objective for the company in a research note on Friday, June 18th.
+A number of research firms recently commented on BXS.
 Raymond James raised BancorpSouth Bank from an “outperform” rating to a “strong-buy” rating and set a $36.00 price target on the stock in a report on Tuesday, August 31st.
-Two equities research analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $30.17.
+DA Davidson raised BancorpSouth Bank from a “neutral” rating to a “buy” rating and set a $34.00 price objective on the stock in a report on Friday, June 18th.
+Two equities research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $30.17.

-BancorpSouth Bank (NYSE:BXS) last issued its quarterly earnings data on Thursday, July 22nd.
-The bank reported $0.53 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.67 by ($0.14).
-BancorpSouth Bank had a return on equity of 11.62% and a net margin of 26.05%.
-The firm had revenue of $282.13 million for the quarter, compared to analysts’ expectations of $268.62 million.
-During the same period last year, the company earned $0.59 earnings per share.
-The firm’s revenue was up 8.2% on a year-over-year basis.
-On average, sell-side analysts expect that BancorpSouth Bank will post 2.51 earnings per share for the current year.
+BancorpSouth Bank (NYSE:BXS) last released its quarterly earnings results on Thursday, July 22nd.
+The bank reported $0.53 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.67 by ($0.14).
+BancorpSouth Bank had a net margin of 26.05% and a return on equity of 11.62%.
+The company had revenue of $282.13 million for the quarter, compared to analysts’ expectations of $268.62 million.
+During the same quarter in the previous year, the company posted $0.59 EPS.
+The business’s quarterly revenue was up 8.2% on a year-over-year basis.
+Equities analysts forecast that BancorpSouth Bank will post 2.51 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Wednesday, September 15th will be issued a dividend of $0.20 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Shareholders of record on Wednesday, September 15th will be given a $0.20 dividend.
 This represents a $0.80 annualized dividend and a yield of 2.78%.
 The ex-dividend date is Tuesday, September 14th.
-This is a positive change from BancorpSouth Bank’s previous quarterly dividend of $0.19.
-BancorpSouth Bank’s dividend payout ratio is presently 33.04%.
+This is an increase from BancorpSouth Bank’s previous quarterly dividend of $0.19.
+BancorpSouth Bank’s dividend payout ratio is 33.04%.

 BancorpSouth Bank engages in conducting general commercial banking, trust, and insurance businesses through offices in Alabama, Arkansas, Florida, Louisiana, Mississippi, Missouri, Tennessee, Texas, and Illinois.
 It operates through the following segments: Banking Services Group, Mortgage, Insurance Agencies, Wealth Management, and General Corporate and Other.